ADW-Development/sedo/readme.md

-# sedo
+# Sedo
 SEcurity DOcs (SEDO)

-# made with ❤️ ADW development
+# Made with ❤️ ADW development

-its better to be secure then to lose a member -T_cat9000_2
+Its better to be secure then to lose a member -T_cat9000_2